|He’s ____ another line||________ yesterday||______ midday||It is ____ the meeting room|

 Originally published in English Teaching Professional magazine.

-PDF version for easy saving and printing: Prepositions Snap
+PDF for easy saving and printing: Prepositions Snap